 The first step is knowing financial aid application deadlines, most importantly deadlines for the Free Application for Federal Student Aid (FAFSA).
 There are federal, state and college-specific deadlines, which can be found online at fafsa.ed.gov.
 The website explains what documents and information are needed to apply, from Social Security numbers to tax records.

 Every college has an office of financial aid where representatives should also be able to provide help and information, for both current and prospective students.
-This office can help with loans and grants and help students find scholarships, work-study and paid internship opportunities.

 After receiving financial aid awards, families may find they still need to take out an additional loan to help cover costs.